— Poets and Writers, College of the Redwoods, 2012

 baritone, then rumbling

-bass to shake the ground—
+bass to shake the forest floor—

 the two madrones had long ago caressed